 Elderberry pole hook

 Any long stick or a light pole with a hook will work for pulling the elderberry branches within reach.
-Here is a photo of the harvest pole I use.
+Here is a photo of the harvesting pole I use.

 To sum it up

-The leaves and bark contain more of the offending Hydrocyanic Acid then the berries.
-So be cautious when handling the green parts of the plant.
+- The leaves and bark contain more of the offending Hydrocyanic Acid than the berries.

-You will want to try these recipes from the Amazing Blue Elderberry.
+- Last but not least you will want to try these yummy syrup and pie recipes here: The Amazing Blue Elderberry.